mxagar/customer_churn_production/README.md

 1. `run_training()`: it performs the EDA, the data processing and the data modeling, and it generates the inference artifacts (the model/pipeline).
 2. `run_inference()`: it shows how the inference artifacts need to be used to perform a prediction; an exemplary dataset sample created during the training is used.

-The following diagram shows the workflow
+The following diagram shows the workflow:

 ![Pipeline Diagram](./pics/pipeline_diagram.png)

 A central property of the package is that `run_training()` and `run_inference()` share the function `perform_data_processing()`.
 When `perform_data_processing()` is executed in `run_training()`, it generates the processing parameters and stores them to disk.
 In contrast, when `perform_data_processing()` is executed in `run_inference()`, it loads those stored parameters to perform the data processing for the inference.

-Note that `run_inference()` is not very useful in its current state, because of the following limitations:
+Note that the implemented `run_inference()` is exemplary and it needs to be adapted:

-- It reads a sample dataset from a `CSV` file, instead of waiting for requests.
+- Currently, it is triggered manually and it scores a sample dataset from a `CSV` file offline; instead, we should wait for external requests that feed new data to be scored.
-- It loads the data processing parameters and the model pipeline every time new data needs to be scored, instead of keeping them model in memory.
+- The data processing parameters and the model should be loaded once in the beginning (hence, the dashed box) and used every time new data is scored.

-Those limitations are to be fixed when deploying the model, which is not in the scope of this repository; in other words, I decided to leave those loose ends in order to adapt the boilerplate to particular deployment tools.
-However, containerization with [docker](https://www.docker.com) is briefly shown in [Docker Image](#docker-image).
+Those loose ends are to be tied when deploying the model, since their final form depends on the deployment technologies adopted.
+Even though containerization with [docker](https://www.docker.com) is briefly shown in the section [Docker Image](#docker-image), deployment is not really in the scope of this repository.

 ## How to Use This
 ### Running the Package